The euroeval Python Package¶

 Note

-To benchmark a dataset from the Hugging Face Hub, you always need to set the
+To benchmark a dataset from the Hugging Face Hub using a Python config, you always

---trust-remote-code flag (or trust_remote_code=True if using the Benchmarker),
+need to set the --trust-remote-code flag (or trust_remote_code=True if using

-as the dataset configuration is loaded from the remote code.
-We advise you to always
+the Benchmarker), as the dataset configuration is loaded from the remote code.

-look at the code of the dataset configuration before running the benchmark.
+We advise you to always look at the code of the dataset configuration before running

 You can then benchmark your custom dataset by simply running